 Green Smoothies Go Mainstream for Men

 It’s great to see green drinks getting attention, or at least acknowledgment, in the mainstream media.

 Not many other superheroes set as good an example as Iron Man.

 Popeye never claims to be a hero, he instead reminds us that “he is what he is.”
 He puts off fighting danger until the last minute, and then – when he really requires ultimate potency – he turns to his spinach.

 When people – men in particular – first hear about green smoothies, they tend to be naturally skeptical.

 It’s an interesting time to help people become healthier because people, on average, have never been less healthy and yet they’ve never known more about health.

 When I tell people about the power of freshly green smoothies, often I think they’re listening to me but they’re not hearing me.
 To me, it feels like I’m handing them keys to a mansion, but they don’t realize it because all they choose to see is a small piece of rusted metal.

 It is unhealthy for a man’s testosterone to get too low, so any natural methods that can help combat that – even indirectly – might be worth exploring.

 Fresh, well-made green smoothies have reduced my own waistline considerably.

 The goal of having a correctly made, fresh green smoothie each day is crafted from these 7 fundamental principles:

 - genetics are not always inevitable; rather, they reveal potentiality; beneficial genes can be turned on – or off – simply by following specific lifestyle protocols;

 - inflammation is a primary cause of accelerated aging and disease; among the easiest ways to reduce inflammation is via key nutritional habits;

-- for purposes of cellular health and DNA repair, the human body can benefit by daily consumption of up to 9 (loose) cups of vegetables a day (both cooked and raw) – a combination of leafy greens, cruciferous, and rainbow colors;
+- for purposes of cellular health and DNA repair, the human body can often benefit by daily consumption of up to 9 (loose) cups of vegetables a day (both cooked and raw) – a combination of leafy greens, cruciferous, and rainbow colors;

 - almost everything you eat either encourages or discourages inflammation;